 Discography of live recordings made at the venue

-Oakland Coliseum, on Hegenberger Road in Oakland, opened in 1966.
-The arena has been the home to major league sports teams and hosted many large scale music events.
+Oakland Coliseum (Oakland–Alameda County Coliseum), on Coliseum Way in Oakland, is a multi-purpose outdoor stadium which was built in the early 1960's.
+The stadium has been the home to major league sports teams and hosted many large scale music events.

 Discography of live recordings made at Oakland Coliseum